staltz/callbag-share/readme.md

 # callbag-share

 Callbag operator that broadcasts a single source to multiple sinks.
-Does reference counting on sinks and starts the source when the first sink gets connected, similar to RxJS `.publish().refCount()`.
+Does reference counting on sinks and starts the source when the first sink gets connected, similar to RxJS [`.share()`](https://www.learnrxjs.io/operators/multicasting/share.html).
 Works on either pullable or listenable sources.

 `npm install callbag-share`